RackHD/docs/docs/how_it_works.rst

-Poller information is converted into a "live data feed" and published through AMQP, providing a "live telemetry feed" for the raw data collected on the remote systems.
+Poller information is converted into a "live data feed" and published through AMQP, providing a "live telemetry feed" for the raw data collected on the remote systems (recent data is also cached for manual access).
 In addition to this live feed, RackHD includes some rudimentary alerting mechanisms that compare the data collected by the pollers to regular expressions, and if they match create an additional event that is published on an "alert" exchange in AMQP.